SmithWillSuffice/ohanga-pai/content/_index.md

 disableTitleSeparator : false
 ---

 Ōhanga Pai means "good economics" or "economic well-being" in [Te Reo Māori](https://maoridictionary.co.nz/search?idiom=&phrase=&proverb=&loan=&histLoanWords=&keywords=ohanga) and yes, that means my focus is on the New Zealand economy.
-However, most of the software and educational material on this site is generally applicable to any country that has a currency issuing (not "currency using"") government.
+However, most of the software and educational material on this site is generally applicable to any country that has a currency issuing (not "currency using") government.

 The [posts](/ohanga-pai/blog/) on this site give a blog journal style introduction to MMT (the Modern Money framework of analysis).
 My current focus is on macroeconomic simulations, mostly quick & dirty RAD with Python, but I will discuss a bit of social justice theory as well.